kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

     export GCP_ZONE={GCP_ZONE_TO_DEPLOY_TO}
     ```

-2. Create a cluster in the defined zone.
-Run:
+2. Create a cluster in the defined zone:

     ```bash
     gcloud container --project "$GCP_PROJECT" clusters \